sccbioinformatics/CSENS_Migration_docs/docs/index.md

 LSENS2 will be kept in read-only mode for sometime, so if you forget something you can go back and get it.
 We will let you know when it will be decommissioned.

 ## Missing software
-COSMOS-SENS uses a different CPU architecture to LSENS, so some software will definetely be mssing.
+COSMOS-SENS uses a different CPU architecture to LSENS, so some software will definitely be mssing.
 If you need something installed please contact Shamit so a request can be put in.